slnsw-webdev/Image-Grabber/README.md

 Image-Grabber
 =============

 Simple demonstration application to use the State Library of NSW FunnelBack API.
-As the name suggests it grab images and display them in a nice masonry layout.
+As the name suggests it grab images and displays them in a nice image gallery that uses the jQuery masonry plugin.